Nudge theory: Critique

 The evidence on nudging having any effect has been criticized as "limited," so Mertens and colleagues (2021) produced a comprehensive meta-analysis.
 They found that nudging is effective but there is a moderate publication bias.
-Later Maier and colleagues computed that, after correcting for this publication bias appropriately, there is no evidence that nudging would have any effect.
+Later, Maier and colleagues found that, after correcting for this publication bias appropriately, there is no evidence that nudging would have any effect.

 Tammy Boyce, from the public health foundation The King's Fund, has said: "We need to move away from short-term, politically motivated initiatives such as the 'nudging people' idea, which are not based on any good evidence and don't help people make long-term behaviour changes."
 Likewise, Mols and colleagues (2015), acknowledge nudges may at times be useful but argue that covert nudges offer limited scope for securing lasting behavior change.

+A "Drive-Thru" menu at Culver's.
+Drive throughs are criticized for featuring "dark nudges", influencing customers to make big purchases.

 Cass Sunstein has responded to criticism at length in his 2016 book, The Ethics of Influence: Government in the Age of Behavioral Science, making the case in favor of nudging, against charges that nudges diminish autonomy, threaten dignity, violate liberties, or reduce welfare.
 He previously defended nudge theory in his 2014 book Why Nudge?: The Politics of Libertarian Paternalism by arguing that choice architecture is inevitable and that some form of paternalism cannot be avoided.